 Another 72 words (5 lines of text) are included under the topic Early Tyrol Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Tyrol family moved to Ireland, but this topic is not covered in this excerpt.
-Another 65 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Tyrol, or a variant listed above: Daniel Turrell, who arrived in Boston in 1640; Edward Tirrell, who came to Virginia in 1653; Alice Turrell, who settled in Barbados in 1664; John Tirrell, who arrived in Virginia in 1672.